elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The Promise.allSettled() function produces a promise that resolves once all of the specified promises have been fulfilled or refused.
 This behavior happens together with an array of objects that specify the outcome of each promise.
-It typically gets used when you have multiple asynchronous tasks that are not dependent on one another to complete successfully, or you would always like to know the result of each promise.
+You typically use it when you have multiple asynchronous tasks that are not dependent on one another to complete successfully, or you would like to know the result of each promise.
 In comparison, the Promise returned by Promise.all() may be more appropriate if the tasks are dependent on each other / if you'd like to reject upon any of them getting rejected immediately.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />